microsoft/mu_plus/DfciPkg/Docs/Scenarios/DfciScenarios.md

 ### Recovery

 Recovery is essential because UEFI misconfiguration may prevent booting to an operating system, for example if USB and network boot are disabled and the hard disk becomes corrupted.
 When a device is enrolled, UEFI must provide alternative mechanisms for the physically-present user to place packets in the DFCI request mailboxes - this MUST NOT be blocked by a BIOS password or similar.
 Note that when a device is not enrolled, a BIOS password _should_ prevent access to DFCI enrollment by a physically-present user until they have entered the correct credential.
 The APS keeps track of the enrollment state of devices.
-When an administrator removes a device from Autopilot, APS creates signed, device-specific unenrollment packets and makes them available via a REST endpoint at DFCI_SETTING_ID__DFCI_RECOVERY_URL.
+When an administrator removes a device from Autopilot, APS creates signed, device-specific un-enrollment packets and makes them available via a REST endpoint at DFCI_SETTING_ID__DFCI_RECOVERY_URL.
 These packets should delete the Intune and APS certificates and provide the local user with access to all settings (they should no longer be greyed out in BIOS menus).
 Note that retirement does not restore visible settings to their default values.

 ![DFCI Recovery](collateral/DFCI-Recovery_mu.png)